 “On the playground?”

-If you are lucky enough to finally guess correctly, your child will likely smile with relief and say, “Thanks!
+Keep asking questions until you arrive at the issue at hand.
+When you finally guess correctly, your child will likely smile with relief and say, “Thanks!
 I feel a lot better!”

 When we understand our own learning styles and the learning styles of those we interact with, it has a profound effect on our interactions and relationships.
 If you would like to learn more about identifying learning styles, check out our blog, The Importance of Finding Your Child's Learning Style.